python-cmd2/cmd2/docs/features/generating_output.rst

-``cmd2`` imports and uses Colorama and provides a number of convenience methods for generating colorized output, measuring the screen width of colorized output, setting the window title in the terminal, and removing ANSI escape codes from a string.
+``cmd2`` imports and uses Colorama and provides a number of convenience methods for generating colorized output, measuring the screen width of colorized output, setting the window title in the terminal, and removing ANSI text style escape codes from a string.
 These functions are all documentated in :mod:`cmd2.ansi`.

 After adding the desired escape sequences to your output, you should use one of